kal-i/vault_cli/README.md

 That being said, you can:
 - Initialize a secure vault with a **master password**
 - Store, encrypt, and manage password entries
-- Unlock the vault whenever you need to acces your data
+- Unlock the vault whenever you need to access your data

 ## 🔒Security
 Your data is protected with **industry-standard cryptography**: